zzonyo/trust-docs-test/source/index.html.md

 #### Note

-If between time range [t1, t5], there are t1-t5 KLines in quantity.
+If between time range [t1, t5], there are t1-t5 Klines in quantity.

 from: t1, to: t5, return [t1, t5].